The Tale of the Man That Turned 30

 Because straight women don’t care about looks nearly to the same degree as men do.
 You can’t control your age but you can control your weight.
 Maintaining a healthy lifestyle will make life easier for you and your partner.

 Exercising at home is a good option if you don’t want to be a gym rat.
 Try this great portable home gym to get all the exercise you want without leaving your home or buying super expensive equipment.
 The truth is the key to lose weight is right on your kitchen table!
 Keeping fit is a key component of a good healthy sex life.
-In fact here’s a video of how to lose weight by cutting just one vegetable from your diet.

 8. Maintain your emotional fitness & make him your priority